luckysher/tk_gui/README.md

 # tk_gui
-TK INTER GUI in python for demo
+TK INTER GUI in Python for demo